Why Measure Efficiency of Stitching Lines

-Line efficiency is one of the common measures analysed by factories on daily and also one of the factory KPIs.
+Line efficiency is one of the common measures analyzed by apparel manufacturing factories daily.
+Line efficiency is one of the factory KPIs used to measure line performance.

-You might be measuring line efficiency and analyzing data on daily basis.
-Do you know why you should measure this?
+You may be already measuring line efficiency and analyzing data daily.
+Do you know why should you measure this?

 There are many reasons for calculating line efficiency.
 Some of those are listed here